Practical guide

 When local is the right answer

 Local LLMs are the right answer when the data must not leave the building, when you want a fixed cost rather than a per-token bill, when latency must be predictable, or when you need to operate offline or air-gapped.
-Those properties do not change between a laptop with Ollama and a rack-mounted Locai One, what changes is how many users, how much data, and how serious the governance.
+Those properties do not change between a laptop with Ollama and a Locai One in the corner of the office, what changes is how many users, how much data, and how serious the governance.

 For a single developer experimenting, Ollama plus a 13B model and a small RAG layer is the right call and costs nothing.
 For a business that wants the same architectural properties at organisational scale, with identity, audit, retrieval over real document estates, and a model trained on your domain, you want an appliance rather than a side project.